Spectral analysis for nonstationary audio: Joint estimation of time warping and amplitude modulation

 The result below provides a quantitative assessment of the quality of the approximation.
-There, we denote by $\|f\|_\infty=\mathsf {ess\, sup}_t |f(t)|$ the essential absolute supremum of a function $f$.
+Hereafter, we denote by $\|f\|_\infty=\mathsf {ess\, sup}_t |f(t)|$ the essential absolute supremum of a function $f$.

-\begin{theorem} Let $X$ be a second order zero mean stationary random process, let $Y$ be the non-stationary process defined in~\eqref{eq:model}.
-Let $\psi$ be a smooth test function, localized in such a way that $|\psi (t)|\le 1/(1+|t|^\beta)$ for some $\beta>2$.
-Let $\cW_Y$ denote the wavelet transform of $Y$, $\tcW_Y$ its approximation given in~\eqref{fo:approx.wavelet.transform}, and let $\varepsilon=\cW_Y-\tcW_Y$ denote the approximation error.
+\begin{theorem} Let $X$ be a second order zero-mean stationary random process, let $Y$ be the nonstationary process defined in~\eqref{eq:model}.
+Let $\psi$ be a smooth test function, localized in such a way that $|\psi (t)|\le 1/(1\!+\!|t|^\beta)$ for some $\beta>2$.
+Let $\cW_Y$ be the wavelet transform of $Y$, $\tcW_Y$ its approximation given in~\eqref{fo:approx.wavelet.transform}, and let $\varepsilon=\cW_Y-\tcW_Y$ denote the approximation error.
 Assume $\psi$ and $\ccS_X$ are such that

 Then the approximation error $\varepsilon$ is a second order, two-dimensional complex random field, and

 where

 $\sigma_X^2$ being the variance of $X$. \end{theorem}